JackieLam/Fifteen-Puzzles/README.md

 Fifteen-Puzzles
 ===============

-Assignment of Web 2.0, using version control for easier development.
+Assignment of Web 2.0, using version control for a step-by-step development guidance.